 Chapter 11 bankruptcy is the most complex chapter of bankruptcy and can be used for any business entity, corporation, LLC, partnership or individuals to reorganize debt.
-Toys-R-Us, Sears and Gymboree have all filed for chapter 11 bankruptcy in the past few years.
+Toys-R-Us, Sears and Gymboree have all filed for chapter 11 in the past few years.
 Even though large corporations file under Chapter 11, Chapter 11 can be utilized by small to medium sized business as well as individuals.

 Here are a few examples when a Chapter 11 can be helpful: